dark-orchid/alacritty/README.md

   <img width="196" height="196" src="./docs/logo.png" />
   <h1>Dark Orchid for Alacritty</h1>

-  A Alacritty Theme, that's purple.
+  An Alacritty Theme, that's purple.

   *If you like this project, consider giving it a ⭐ to show your support!*<br/>
   *It also helps others to discover it.*